datagovsg/live-parking-info/README.md

 This repository is course content for the [Understanding Web Development Course](https://www.cscollege.gov.sg/programmes/pages/display%20programme.aspx?epid=88mh6oplhphm3pdmkhkcpp5smo) created and run by the [Open Government Products](open.gov.sg) team.

 If you have any feedback to provide, or are interested in collaborating, [reach out](https://open.gov.sg/contact-us/).
-We're actively looking for ways to make this course sustainable and eventually scalable.
+We're actively looking for ways to make this course sustainable and scalable.

 ## Folder structure